Rodriguez v. United States: Trial and appeal to Eighth Circuit

 On May 22, 2012, Rodriguez was indicted in the United States District Court for the District of Nebraska for possession with intent to distribute methamphetamine.
 Rodriguez filed a motion to suppress evidence discovered by the drug detection dog, arguing that an officer may not extend an already completed traffic stop to conduct a canine sniff without reasonable suspicion or other lawful justification.
 However, the district court denied the motion.
 On January 17, 2013, Rodriguez filed an appeal in the United States Court of Appeals for the Eighth Circuit to review the denial of his motion to suppress.
-On January 31, 2014, the Eighth Circuit Court of Appeals affirmed the district court’s decision to deny Rodriguez’s motion to suppress the evidence.
-The Eighth Circuit held that a seven- to eight-minute detention was de minimis and reasonable in order to ensure officer safety.
-Rodriguez appealed this decision to the Supreme Court of the United States, which granted certiorari on October 2 2014.
+On January 31, 2014, the Eighth Circuit Court of Appeals affirmed the district court's decision to deny Rodriguez's motion to suppress the evidence.
+The Eighth Circuit held that a seven- to eight-minute detention was de minimis and reasonable to ensure officer safety.
+Rodriguez appealed this decision to the Supreme Court of the United States, which granted certiorari on October 2, 2014.

 Opinion of the Court

-Writing for a majority of the Court, Justice Ruth Bader Ginsburg held that "a police stop exceeding the time needed to handle the matter for which the stop was made violates the Constitution’s shield against unreasonable seizures."
-Consequently, a traffic stop becomes unlawful if "it is prolonged beyond the time reasonably required to complete the mission of issuing a ticket for the violation."
+Writing for a majority of the Court, Justice Ruth Bader Ginsburg held that "a police stop exceeding the time needed to handle the matter for which the stop was made violates the Constitution’s shield against unreasonable seizures".
+Consequently, a traffic stop becomes unlawful if "it is prolonged beyond the time reasonably required to complete the mission of issuing a ticket for the violation".
 Justice Ginsburg wrote that the purpose of the initial stop in this case was to investigate why Rodriguez swerved out of his lane of traffic.
 Therefore, the officer's authority to continue the stop ended once he completed his investigation of that infraction.
 Because the dog sniff was unrelated to the investigation of the original traffic infraction, the officer should not have extended the stop absent "independently supported reasonable suspicion" for the dog sniff.
 The Court then remanded the case to the Eighth Circuit to determine whether the officer did, in fact, have an independent basis for conducting the dog sniff.